How to taste beer

 Let’s get one thing straight from the off.
 Put down the pint glass.
 The key to getting the aroma is to have a glass with a rim no wider than 2.5 inches.
 Otherwise all the aroma escapes without you getting a good sniff, and the aroma is around 70% of what you taste.
 Hence why food tastes of nothing when you have a cold.

 Stemmed tulip glasses are the best generic glasses for beer tasting because their bowl shape traps the aroma.
-We use these for our tastings when picking beers for Beer Merchants, and the Craft Beer Channel use them for tastings and in their boxes.
+We use these for our tastings when picking beers for Beer Merchants.

 Pouring a beer isn’t as simple as you might think.
 There are two vital things to think about – the amount of head and the sediment.
 In the UK we rarely give our beers enough head – at least 2 fingers’ worth is about right.
 Head protects the liquid from oxidation, helps keep the beer stay carbonated for longer, and releases the most aroma.